-You can also take VyprVPN for a spin with the 3-day trial option.
-However, for the privilege of trying out the product, you’ll have to provide some personally identifiable information, including your email address and payment details.
+However, for the privilege of buying the product, you’ll have to provide some personally identifiable information, including your email address and payment details.

 All things considered, VyprVPN’s pricing is reasonable if you choose the yearly subscription model.
 However, the choice of plans on offer is somewhat limiting.
 With competitors offering 6-month, 2-year, and 3-year subscriptions, Vypr’s strategy of making it simple might bite it in the tail over the long-term.

 Want a more in-depth look?Read our VyprVPN review

 Great multi-platform versatility